MirjalolRakhmonov/Product-CRUD-Application/README.md

 # Product-CRUD-Application
-Product CRUD Application using Spring MVC | CRUD Operation using Spring MVC that connect to a Database
+Product CRUD Application using Spring MVC | CRUD Operation that connect to a Database

     Functionality
 User